Indigenous Peoples of the Americas: History, Culture & Law

 About the Indigenous Peoples of the Americas Database

-HeinOnline’s Indigenous Peoples of the Americas: History, Culture & Law* was created from a desire to consolidate the wealth of material available on indigenous American life and law, and to share the tremendous influence that indigenous peoples and their cultures have had on the development of the United States of America.
-With nearly 3,800 titles and more than 1.5 million total pages, this library includes an expansive archive of historic materials.
+HeinOnline’s Indigenous Peoples of the Americas: History, Culture & Law was created from a desire to consolidate the wealth of material available on indigenous American life and law, and to share the tremendous influence that indigenous peoples and their cultures have had on the development of the United States of America.
+With more than 4,200 titles and 2.4 million pages, this library includes an expansive archive of historic materials.
 Included in the database are hundreds of treaties, treaty-related publications, tribal codes, constitutions, federal case law, government reports, scholarly works, and the entirety of Title 25 (Indians) of the U.S. Code and Code of Federal Regulations.

 Database Tools and Features

 We would like to give a special thanks to Susan Gualtier, Reference Librarian at Biddle Law Library, University of Pennsylvania Law School, for her meticulous work in identifying the indigenous treaties in this database and their respective metadata points.
 Susan’s efforts have made this essential content available and easy to browse for subscribers.